- 10 Essential Things To Do on a Lake Placid Winter Vacation With Kids

 Tourism in Lake Placid centers on the Olympic Games it hosted in 1932 and 1980.
 You can enjoy these sites even if you aren’t all that sporty yourself.

-The gondola ride is quite scenic and I recommend it.
-And let me tell you, standing at the top of the ski jump or watching a skeleton rider shoot by you like Spiderman on a sled gives you new and profound appreciation how
+Watching a skeleton rider shoot by high up on the track wall like Spiderman on a sled gives you new and profound appreciation how

 crazy brave and skilled those Olympic athletes are.

-High Falls Gorge is one mile back toward Lake Placid from Whiteface.
-They entry fee includes entry to the Gorge, micro spikes to attach to your boots if its icy, and a warm drink.
+High Falls Gorge is a mile from Whiteface going toward Lake Placid.
+They entry fee is higher in winter than summer but it includes entry to the Gorge, micro spikes to attach to your boots if its icy, marshmallows to roast over their outdoor fire and a warm drink after your walk.

-It was all ice the first time I visited, but the microspikes worked really well.
+It’s all ice if you visit during a cold snap, but the microspikes work really well.
 The half-hour walk across trails, steps and bridges was impressive with tumbling falls, ice formations and icicle curtains creating an exotic landscape.

-The admission fee seemed a little steep for the amount of time we spent there but you have to do it once, especially in the winter when most other gorges and chasms aren’t accessible.
+The admission fee seems a little steep for the amount of time we spend there but it’s a nice way to spend a morning when you need a break from skiing and skating.
+And it’s especially worth doing in the winter when most other gorges and chasms aren’t accessible.

-Since I don’t ski I sometimes drop the family at the mountain and come back to town for some spa time.
-On my last visit I found a Groupon for the amazing spa at the Whiteface Lodge.
-The package I booked included a very good 50-minute massage.
+Since I don’t ski I oten drop the family at the mountain and come back to town for some spa time.

 I often find 50 minutes is just enough to leave you wanting more.
 But this was thorough and she worked out the kinks from my cross-country adventures the day before.

-While there were a couple of families using the pool, it was nothing like very, very busy and splashy scene that plays out at most hotel pools in the afternoon when kids return from skiing and all their various tournaments.
+While there were a couple of families using the pool, it was nothing like very, very busy and splashy scene that plays out at most hotel pools in the afternoon when families return from skiing and all their various activities.
 It was a truly relaxing day.

-In a town built around athletes it’s not hard to find a good massage.
-If you aren’t up for that much of a splurge, I’ve had good experiences at Balanced Body Work on Main Street.
+3. In a town built around athletes it’s not hard to find a good massage.
+If you aren’t up for that much of a splurge or don’t need to make a day of it, I’ve had very good experiences at Balanced Body Work on Main Street.